-But unfortunately you will need to put your brain in gear before you put your hands in motion, because you will be dealing with an element that is lighter than air, harder to compress and store it and with an explosion speed 10 times faster than gasoline.
+But unfortunately you will need to put your brain in gear before you put your hands in motion, because you will be dealing with an element that is

 The good news, is that this gas called "HHO" or "Brown Gas", dissipates very rapidly into the atmosphere and turns into water molecules, that is great for our environment!!! and a lot healthier for all human life.